 From famous athletes to school kids, adidas wants to help everyone get in the game.
 The company sells sports shoes, apparel, and equipment sporting its iconic three-stripe logo in 160 countries.
-The #2 sporting goods manufacturer (behind NIKE) focuses on football, soccer, basketball, running, and training gear and apparel as well as lifestyle goods including SLVR and Y-3 fashion brands. adidas' wholesale division gets adidas and Reebok products to retailers while the retail group runs its own 2,445 Reebok and adidas shops.
+The #3 sporting goods manufacturer (behind NIKE and Under Armour) focuses on football, soccer, basketball, running, and training gear and apparel as well as lifestyle goods including SLVR and Y-3 fashion brands. adidas' wholesale division gets adidas and Reebok products to retailers while the retail group runs its own 2,445 Reebok and adidas shops.
 Other businesses include TaylorMade-adidas Golf, and Reebok-CCM Hockey.
 Founder Adi Dassler, brother of PUMA creator Rudi, began making shoes in the early 1920s.

 Germany's adidas rings up more than 40% of its sales in Europe.
 North America and Greater China contribute 20% and 12% of sales, respectively.
 It also sells and distributes its shoes and apparel in Latin America and other markets in Asia.
 Key growth markets for the company include North America, China, Russia, Latin America, Japan, and the UK.

 Adidas produces more than 660 million products.
 Its brand shoes are the company's cash cow, accounting for almost half of total sales.
 The Reebok brand and TaylorMade-adidas Golf each represent about 10%.
 While the company operates its own retail stores and sells shoes online, wholesaling is the bigger business, representing nearly two-thirds of total sales.
 The company supplies adidas and Reebok brand shoes to retailers.

 The Retail segment comprises all business activities relating to the sale of adidas and Reebok products directly to end consumers through own retail and own e-commerce platforms.